Ennak-alt/Bible-studies/c1/NOTES.md

 The null character `\0` is used to mark the end of a string of characters

+The `extern` keyword can be used to get global variables

 - [x] Exercise 1-1
 - [x] Exercise 1-2
 - [x] Exercise 1-3